 In March 2020, as the Coronavirus began to spread throughout the globe, Ron Cantor received two words in prayer: Be Ready.
 He was led to Matthew 24:8 where Yeshua spoke of end-time signs, such as plagues, saying, “These are the beginning of birth pangs.”

 Prophetic voices from all over America claimed COVID-19 was not from God.
 It would be over soon.
 Many claimed it would be over by Passover, while others boldly (and wrongly) prophesied it would not touch America because of Donald Trump’s policies.
 “I hoped they were right—we have all suffered.
-But if we are (or were???) in the season of end-time birth pangs, another one would soon come,” says Cantor.
+But if we were in the season of end-time birth pangs, another one would soon come,” says Cantor.
 Shortly afterwards, George Floyd was killed.
 His death was followed by protests, riots, and Antifa.
+Then Lebanon, riots in protest all over th world, sudden peace treaties in the Middle East, the death Ruth Bader Ginsburg on the eve of Rosh Hashanah and the 2020 election.
 It exploded on a global scale.

 In this book, Israeli Messianic leader Ron Cantor seeks to equip us for the times that are ahead.
 He points out: